 1.4.1 Chapter 2 of this report explains the process by which the HRA has been carried out.
 Chapter 3 explores the relevant pathways of impact.
 Chapter 4 undertakes screening of the policies of the Local Plan and their potential to lead to adverse effects on the Thames Basin Heaths SPA.
 Chapter 5 performs this exercise for strategic Site Allocations.
+Chapters 6 onwards constitute the appropriate assessment.
 Chapter 6 considers the TBH in more detail - its designation features and, condition and potential effects of the Plan policies or Site Allocations screened in for further consideration from Chapters 4 and 5.
-Chapter 7 undertakes Appropriate Assessment of impacts from the Plan of urbanisation, Chapter 8 is the Appropriate Assessment of the impacts from the Plan of recreational pressure, and Chapter 9 is an assessment of the proposed provision of SANG to enable the accommodation of residential development outlined within the Plan.
-Chapter 10 will be the Appropriate Assessment of the impacts of the Plan from changes in air quality.
+Chapter 7 undertakes Appropriate Assessment of impacts from the Plan of urbanisation, Chapters 8 and 9 is are the Appropriate Assessment of the proposed provision of SANG to enable the accommodation of residential development outlined within the Plan.
+Chapter 10 will beconstitutes the Appropriate Assessment of the Plan from changes in air quality.
+The key findings are summarised in Chapter 11: Conclusions.
+Chapter 12 then presents the updated analysis of changes made in 2017.